Types of hospitals

 It is worth noting that the Antoni van Leeuwenhoek Hospital is also situated in Amsterdam.
 Specialising in the diagnosis and treatment of cancer, it is one of the leading oncology institutions in the Netherlands.

 Dial 112 for emergency help in the Netherlands.
 If well enough, you can also travel directly to an accident and emergency department at your nearest hospital.
-However, it is first recommended to contact your doctor or your local out-of-hours huisartsenpost for advice.
+However, it is first recommended to contact your family doctor or your local out-of-hours huisartsenpost for advice.
 In Amsterdam you can call 088 003 0600 to contact the out-of-hours service.

 Find a hospital in the Amsterdam Area